20 Bits of Tooling a Beginning CNC Mill User Will Need

 2. Parallels: To hold your work up high on the jaws for greater accuracy.

-3. T-Slot Clamping Kit: To mount the vise and to hold things that won’t fit in the vise.
+3. T-Slot Clamping Kit: To mount the vise and to hold things that won’t fit in the vise, you’ll want at least a basic set of cnc clamps.

 You’re going to need a way to stick an endmill in the spindle.
 I am assuming here your machine has an R8 taper.
 If not just substitute what you do have.